Wizkiller96/WizBot/docs/bce-guide.md

-# ⚠️ OBSOLETE
+# BotConfigEdit Guide

+!!! missing "Obsolete"
-- ⚠️ `.bce` command is removed in newer version.
+`.bce` command is removed in newer versions.
 If you're on version 2.39.0 or later, use [config guide][CONFIG GUIDE]

-# BotConfigEdit Guide

 `.bce` allows you to conveniently set many of the bot-wide settings that WizBot has, such as what the currency looks like, what people get when they use `.help`, and so on.
 Below is a list of all the settings that can be set, with a quick instruction on how to use them, and their default value.